By Jill Carnahan, MD, ISEAI Board Director. Dr Jill’s practice: Flatiron Functional Medicine. (Original Article)

 - Reintroduce cleaned possessions into your home slowly, over a period of months, to ensure that each item is mold free.

 - Domestic dogs or cats need to be boarded elsewhere.
-They need to be washed fully with an antifungal shampoo and shaved before they can return to the household.
+They should be washed fully with shampoo before they can return to the household.

 - When cleaning possessions, surfaces, or removing the contents of your vacuum cleaner, do so outside, wearing protective gloves, a N-95 respirator and protective clothing.
 Never walk into your property wearing this protection, as it could cause cross-contamination.

 - Wrap everything you intend to remove from your home in plastic bags – doubled up.